AmiDug/HMCrawler/README.md

 The web framework used is Flask and SQLAlchemy is used as an object relational mapper for a SQLite3 database.

-The application can be reached through this [link](https://hmcrawler-ccb68113f3c4.herokuapp.com/).

 ![Home page:](images/homepage.png)

 ![Search page:](images/searchpage.png)